pampers6988/UFO/README.md

 Another drawback is that the date field is required in order to perform a search.
 If the date is blank, and a user clicks on "filter table" no results populate in the table.

 Suggest rewriting the javascript to
-1. Provide all data if a user does not enter a "date"
+1. The amount of data that could potentially be returned may be really large.
+To give users who may want to look a certian period of time, make changes to the date field to provide "date range" selection (i.e. bewtween xxx and yyy)
-2. Only provide the data for the requested date when filtering the data
+3. Make coding changes to date filter to only populate the table with data for the requested date